int08h/nearenough/README.md

 ## Copyright and License
 Nearenough is Copyright (c) 2017 int08h LLC.
 All rights reserved.

-int08h LLC licenses this file to you under the Apache License, version 2.0 (the "License"); you may not use this file except in compliance with the License.
-You may obtain a copy of the License from the [LICENSE](../master/LICENSE) file included with the software or at:
+int08h LLC licenses Nearenough (the "Software") to you under the Apache License, version 2.0 (the "License"); you may not use this Software except in compliance with the License.
+You may obtain a copy of the License from the [LICENSE](../master/LICENSE) file included with the Software or at:

   http://www.apache.org/licenses/LICENSE-2.0